getampt/docs/state-management.md

 ## Using the Ampt Data module

-The [Ampt Data module](/docs/data) is a built-in data service that automatically provisions and manages a highly performant and scalable key-value stores for you.
+The [Ampt Data module](/docs/data) is a built-in data service that automatically provisions and manages highly performant and scalable key-value stores for you.
 The Ampt Data module uses [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) behind the scenes to provide users with the same reliability, security, and redundancy of AWS's managed NoSQL database offering.

 The Ampt Data module requires zero configuration or setup.
 Install the `@ampt/data` package from your Ampt shell or terminal, import the package into your code, and you're ready to go.